Image: BLEED Esports

 "BLEED has been in constant conversation directly with the team on all outstanding matters brought forward," BLEED added in its statement.

 Kassad then followed up by allegedly detailing the amount of money left unpaid by BLEED to multiple parties.
 These included 130,000 to Norwegian organisation Apeks for the acquisitions of Joakim "jkaem" Myrbostad and Tim "nawwk" Jonasson; 42,000 to German organisation G2 Esports for the acquisition of Nemanja "nexa" Isaković; 15,000 to Josef "faveN" Baumann; 15,000 to Tsvetelin "CeRq" Dimitrov; 10,000 to Vladan "VLDN" Radević; 20,000 to Kassad himself, and over 100,000 in prize money won by the team during its tenure.
-Kassad did not state if the amount of money unpaid were in US$ or SG$.
+Kassad did not state if the amount of money unpaid was in US$ or SG$ currency.

-Kassad's public allegations of non-payment notably comes after BLEED was removed from the VALORANT Champions Tour (VCT) Pacific League due to the organisation's failure to comply with critical requirements and obligations as a partner team.
+Kassad's public allegations of non-payment notably come after BLEED was removed from the VALORANT Champions Tour (VCT) Pacific League due to the organisation's failure to comply with critical requirements and obligations as a partner team.
 Sources have told GosuGamers that BLEED's removal from the VCT Pacific League was also due to alleged non-payments to its VALORANT team.

 Players from BLEED's other teams have also come forward to air out their own concerns over the organisation's non-payment.
 R6 player Taylor "Terdsta" Ching alleged that BLEED owes him over $35,000.
 Terdsta also alleged that BLEED CEO Mervyn Goh En Wei has disappeared following BLEED's removal from the VCT Pacific League.

 Kassad also said that players from BLEED's Dota 2 roster, which has been inactive since June, reached out to him with similar concerns.
+Rafli “Mikoto” Rahman, who briefly played with BLEED's Dota 2 roster earlier this year, notably came forward and alleged that the organisation has yet to fully pay him for his services.

 “Due to the latest news and developments inside the BLEED organisation, we have decided to take things publicly.
 After months of attempting to resolve our internal issues privately, we feel compelled to share what has transpired and is still ongoing.
-BLEED's upper management team has consistently ignored our concerns, leaving us no choice but to go public and cut all ties with them,” added Kassad.
+BLEED's upper management team has consistently ignored our concerns, leaving us no choice but to go public and cut all ties with them,” said Kassad.

 “They've repeatedly lied about payments, made empty promises, and kept us hoping things will get better.
 Most of the time we've been completely ignored by management – radio silence on their end.
-We're currently consulting with out legal team to determine our next steps and move things forward.”
+We're currently consulting with our legal team to determine our next steps and move things forward.”